bodkan/ibdmix-dating/test.md

 #>     filter
 ```

-## Testing code for window-based tract analysis on a toy example
+## Testing window-based tract analysis on a toy example

 ### Generate testing tracts in a few individuals